 38500.
 Computability and Complexity Theory. (=MATH 30500) PQ: Consent of instructor.
-Part one consists of models for defining computable functions: primitive recursive functions, (general) recursive functions, and Turing machines; the Church-Turing Thesis; unsolvable problems; diagonalization; and properties of computably enumerable sets.
-Part two deals with Kolmogorov (resource bounded) complexity: the quantity of information in individual objects.
-Part three covers functions computable with time and space bounds of the Turing machine: polynomial time computability, the classes P and NP, NP-complete problems, polynomial time hierarchy, and P-space complete problems.
-L. Fortnow.
-Autumn.
-Offered 2008-09; not offered 2007-08.
+Part one of this course consists of models for defining computable functions: primitive recursive functions, (general) recursive functions, and Turing machines; the Church-Turing Thesis; unsolvable problems; diagonalization; and properties of computably enumerable sets.
+Part two of this course deals with Kolmogorov (resource bounded) complexity: the quantity of information in individual objects.
+Part three of this course covers functions computable with time and space bounds of the Turing machine: polynomial time computability, the classes P and NP, NP-complete problems, polynomial time hierarchy, and P-space complete problems.
+A. Razborov.
+Winter.
+Not offered 2010-11; will be offered 2011-12.